 Anatomy and Cell Biology Courses

-Gross and microscopic human anatomy; systemic approach to regional anatomy, with emphasis on clinical relevance; optional tutorial sessions.
-Offered fall and spring semesters.
-Prerequisites: BIOL:1411 or BIOL:1141.
+Gross and microscopic human anatomy; systemic approach to regional anatomy with emphasis on clinical relevance; optional tutorial sessions.
+Offered fall semesters.
 Requirements: pharmacy, pre-nursing, or associated medical sciences major.

 Projects arranged with department faculty members.